 Damaged equipment (e.g. worn-out brushes, torn cables, damaged shrouds) can, at a minimum, cause unnecessary work delays and lead to serious breakdowns.

 Therefore, a thorough inspection of the equipment before each session is a must.

-In addition, you must make sure that you always have enough electrolytic liquid at hand.
+In addition, you must make sure that you always have enough weld cleaning fluid at hand.
 Electrolytic fluids are one of the two key components of electrolytic weld cleaning.
 If you see too much smoke while cleaning or polishing, you need to wet the brush more.

 Extra tip: Use our copper grease to prevent the brush from getting seized in the wand.

 - Always use Cougartron accessories and consumables in combination with Cougartron machines

 All Cougartron accessories and consumables are designed and developed to optimize the performance of Cougartron weld cleaners.

 Therefore, you should always use them in combination with each other.
 Otherwise, it is very difficult to expect satisfactory results.

 Additionally, any malfunctions caused by the use of incompatible equipment are not covered by our extended 2 year warranty.

 - Utilize a wide range of available brush accessories to increase the effectiveness of your process